Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper, we proposed Local Advantage Networks (LAN); a novel value-based MARL algorithm for Dec-POMDPs.
 LAN leverages the CTDE approach by building, for each agent, a proxy of the local Q-value composed of the local advantage and the joint value.
-LAN trains both networks by applying DQN to the Q-value proxy.
+LAN trains both networks by applying DQN to a Q-value proxy.
 The centralized learning allows to condition the joint value on the real state to overcome the partial observability during training.
 In parallel, it learns the advantages together with the joint value, to synchronize all value functions to the ever changing policies.
 This results in more accurate DQN targets and mitigates the moving target problem.
 Conditioning the local advantages solely on the agent's observation-action history, ensures decentralized execution.
 To ensure scalability, LAN's joint value efficiently summarizes the hidden states produced by the GRUs of the local advantages to represent the joint history.
 Therefore, the number of parameters of this value function is independent of the number of agents.

 We evaluated LAN on the challenging SMAC benchmark where we performed significantly better or on par compared to state-of-the-art methods, while its architecture is significantly more scalable in the number of agents.
 In the two most complex maps, LAN was able to learn a complex strategy where one agent would sacrifice itself for the survival of the team, and therefore proving experimentally LAN's ability to mitigate the multi-agent credit assignment problem.
-We believe that the lean architecture of LAN for learning decentralized policies in a Dec-POMDP, inspired by influence-based abstraction, is key to learning efficiently in decentralized partially observable settings.
+We believe that the lean architecture of LAN for learning decentralized policies in a Dec-POMDP is key to learning efficiently in decentralized partially observable settings.

+Most of the recent work in value-based Deep MARL for Dec-POMDP focused on improving the value factorization of QMIX.
+The need for a different research direction is therefore real, and LAN, by moving away from value factorization, offers an alternative.
+LAN is not only able to achieve better performance than value factorization but is also more scalable parameter-wise.